-The board of education is committed to providing a safe and orderly school environment where students may receive and district personnel may deliver quality educational services without disruption or interference.
+The Board of Education is committed to providing a safe and orderly school environment where students may receive and district personnel may deliver quality educational services without disruption or interference.
 Responsible behavior by students, teachers, other district personnel, parents, and other visitors is essential to achieving this goal.

-The district has a long-standing set of expectations for conduct on school property and at school functions.
+The District has a long-standing set of expectations for conduct on school property and at school functions.
 These expectations are based on the principles of civility, mutual respect, citizenship, character, tolerance, honesty, and integrity.

-The board of education recognizes the need to clearly define these expectations for acceptable conduct on school property, to identify the possible consequences of unacceptable conduct, and to ensure that discipline when necessary is administered promptly and fairly.
-To this end, the board adopts this code of conduct.
+The Board of Education recognizes the need to clearly define these expectations for acceptable conduct on school property, to identify the possible consequences of unacceptable conduct, and to ensure that discipline when necessary is administered promptly and fairly.
+To this end, the bBoard adopts this code of conduct.